intelowlproject/docs/docs/GreedyBear/Usage.md

 The available formats are:

-- `txt`: plain text (just one line for each IOC)
+- `txt`: plain text (just one line for each IOC, tags are not included)
-- `csv`: CSV-like file (just one line for each IOC)
+- `csv`: CSV-like file (just one line for each IOC, tags are not included)
-- `json`: JSON file with additional information regarding the IOCs
+- `json`: JSON file with additional information regarding the IOCs (including tags when available)

 The available flags are: